Azure/trusted-internet-connection/Architecture/Post Deployment Tasks/readme.md

 ## Ready for uploading logs to CLAW

-If you used the complete solution, then you are generating logs on your Azure firewall.
-If you used another solution and have your application traversing your Azure firewall then you are generating logs.

-In both scenarios, Azure firewall logs are sent to the Log Analytics workspace.
-Every 60 minutes, starting 1 hour after the deployment, Azure Automation will query the Log Analytics workspace and send the query in JSON format to the CLAW.
+Logs from your deployed scenario will be uploaded to the CLAW started 1 hour after the deployed scenario and then every 30 minutes.

 ## Related Resources